cronugs/dndMonsterStats/README.md

 ## Deployment

-Since the API used in this project is being hosted on an insecure server I can not host a live version from GitHub Pages.
-To be able to provide a link to my working application, I have out of necessity, decided to host the project on my own web server.
-I have many years of experience with Linux, Apache and other server administration, so it was a fairly simple task.
+Since the API used in this project is being hosted on an insecure server, a live version cannot be hosted from GitHub Pages.
+The live project is therefore hosted on another webserver that has been set up for the task.

-The server is a digital ocean droplet that I configured with a debian install along with a simple Apache2 server.
-I had previously been using the server to host my business website for my old acupuncture clinic.
-Using Apache virtual hosts and a free domain name from no-ip.com, I was able to quickly deploy a virtual host for this project.
-At the end of each day of coding, after I push my commits to GitHub, I connect to my server via ssh and do a git pull from the root directory of the virtual host.
-This pulls all my latest changes down from GitHub to my webserver and the latest version of my site is then live and available to be used at quickcards.ddns.net.

-In the future I will buy a domain name to point to the IP address of the server rather than using the temporary free domain name provided by no-ip.com
+The server is a digital ocean droplet that has been configured with debian and the Apache2 web server.
+The site is updated once (somtimes more) a day from the repository via ssh.

-If you are interested in deploying this project you can do so by following these steps;
+If you are interested in contributing to this project you can do so by following these steps;

 This project uses SASS/SCSS so you will need to make sure that is installed.

 If you run windows you can follow instructions to install SASS [here](https://www.impressivewebs.com/sass-on-windows/).
 Alternatively, you can install Windows Subsystem for Linux (WSL) and follow the rest of the instructions for Linux.
-Insstructions to install WSL can be found [here](https://itsfoss.com/install-bash-on-windows/)
+Instructions to install WSL can be found [here](https://itsfoss.com/install-bash-on-windows/)

+If you are on Mac check out [compass.app](http://compass.kkbox.com/)

 If you run Linux you can use your package manager to search and install SASS and it's dependancies.

-on Debian or Ubuntu
+on Debian or Ubuntu:

 ```
 user@somecoolhostname:~$ sudo apt-get install ruby-sass
 ````

-on Arch
+on Arch:

 ```
 user@somecoolhostname:~$ sudo pacman -S ruby-sass
 ```
-If you are on Mac check out [compass.app](http://compass.kkbox.com/)

 Now that you are up and running with SASS/SCSS we can clone the repo and get to work
 1. change to the directory where you keep your projects